Sciensano-Healthdata/HdBe-FHIR-R4-CBB/quality-assurance.md

 ## Quality Assurance outcomes

-Depending on what Quality Assurence rules are chosen, there could be various results.
+Depending on what Quality Assurance rules are chosen, there could be various results.
 Errors or warnings usually contain the file name and an explanation of the issue.

-To expand.
+To expand when this will be used more.

 ## How to set up Quality Assurance